The vast majority of pregnant women want the very best birth possible, for both themselves and their baby.

 For the Men

-A great book I recommend to all men is Men At Birth by David Vernon.
-It’s a great book written by Australian men, for men.
+A great book I recommend to all partners is Men At Birth by David Vernon.
+It’s a book full of birth experiences, written by men, for men.

 Important to Note